 To learn more about notifications and how to use them in your apps, visit the Notifications documentation.

 - Notification -

-A notification message that will trigger effects such as vibration, LED flashing, playing a sound, adding an entry to the Universal Inbox, and so on.
+A notification message that will trigger effects such as vibration, LED flashing, playing a sound, adding an entry to the Universal Inbox, instant preview, and so on.

 - NotificationApplicationSettings -

 Provides methods to read an application's persistent notification settings.

 - NotificationDialog -

 A notification that will be shown to the user using a dialog box.

 The errors that can be returned by the Notification service.